 \section{Order one differential equations}

 We first repeat the classification of order one differential equations given in \cite[Page 581]{kumbhakar2024classification}.
-Here $K$ is a differential field having field of constants, $\mc C_K$.
-We will assume, in order to make certain statements simpler, that $K = K^{alg}$.
-In each of the results, this is not required, but if it is not assumed, at various places one may need to replace $K$ by a finite extension $\hat K$.
-This approach without the assumption that $K=K^{alg}$ is taken in \cite{kumbhakar2024classification}, but the appraoches are easily seen to be equivalent.
+Here $k$ is a differential field having field of constants $\mc C_k$.
+We will assume, in order to make certain statements simpler, that $k = k^{alg}$.
+In each of the results, this is not required, but if it is not assumed, at various places one may need to replace $k$ by a finite extension $\hat k$.
+This approach without the assumption that $k=k^{alg}$ is taken in \cite{kumbhakar2024classification}, but the approaches are easily seen to be equivalent.

-\begin{defn} Let $X$ be the solutions of $f(y,y')=0$, an irreducible differential equation of order one over $K$. \begin{itemize}
+\begin{defn} Let $X$ be the solution set of $f(y,y')=0$, an irreducible differential equation of order one over $k$. \begin{itemize}

-\item[I] We say $X$ is of \emph{algebraic type} over $K$ if all solutions of $X$ in any differential field $F$ extending $K$ and having $\mc C_F = \mc C_K$ are algebraic over $K$.
+\item[(I)] We say $X$ is of \emph{algebraic type} over $K$ if all solutions of $X$ in any differential field $F$ extending $k$ and having $\mc C_F = \mc C_k$ are algebraic over $k$.

-\item[II] We say that $X$ is of \emph{Riccati type} if any generic solution $x$ of $X$ is algebraic over a solution $u$ of a Riccati equation: with coefficients $a_i \in K^{alg}$ which are not all zero, that is $x\in K(u)^{alg}$.
+\item[(II)] We say that $X$ is of \emph{Riccati type} if any generic solution $x$ of $X$, in a differential field extension with constants $\mc C_k$, is algebraic over a solution $u$ of a Riccati equation: with coefficients $a_i \in k=k^{alg}$ which are not all zero, that is $x\in k(u)^{alg}$.

-\item[III] We say that $X$ is of \emph{Weierstrass type} if any generic solution $x$ of $X$ is algebraic over a solution $u$ of a Weierstrass equation: where $g_2, g_3 \in \mc C_K$ such that $27g_3^2 - g_2^3 \neq 0$ and $\alpha \in K^{alg}$, that is $x\in K(u)^{alg}$. \item[IV] The differential equation $X$ is of \emph{general type} if it is not of one of the above types. \end{itemize} \end{defn}
+\item[(III)] We say that $X$ is of \emph{Weierstrass type} if any generic solution $x$ of $X$, in a differential field extension with constants $\mc C_k$, is algebraic over a solution $u$ of a Weierstrass equation: where $g_2, g_3 \in \mc C_k$ such that $27g_3^2 - g_2^3 \neq 0$ and $\alpha \in k=k^{alg}$ is nonzero, that is $x\in k(u)^{alg}$. \item[(IV)] The differential equation $X$ is of \emph{general type} if it is not of one of the above types. \end{itemize} \end{defn}

-\begin{lem} For an order one irreducible differential equation $f(y,y')=0$ over $K$, weak non-orthogonality of $X$ to $\mc C$ (over $K$) is equivalent to $X$ being $K$-definably almost internal to $\mc C$.
-This is equivalent to $X$ being of algebraic type. \end{lem}